jacksonhturner/EPP_622/assignment_4.md

 less STAR_uniquely_mapped_reads.txt
 ```

-We'll move on to section of the table describing how salmon mapped these reads.
+We'll move on to the section of the table describing how salmon mapped these reads.
 Below is a similar script that uses `grep -E` to grab each line and put it into one file instead of several seperate ones.
 Unlike the previous script, the relevant information for the results table is located in the individual slurm files.
 This structure is a better approach to gathering the relevant information and will be used henceforth for populating the results table.
 Navigate to the `3_salmon` directory and run the following script:
 As with this script and for all scripts used to generate results for the table, the output of the following script was used to populate the results table.

 ```